One Board Stools And Benches | Easy Tutorial

 They are in my booth at Vendors’ Village, ready to go to a new home.

-I did keep my original stool for my personal use.
+I kept my original stool for personal use.
 I love how versatile these stools and benches are!

 gail